obfusk/sokobang/README.md

   in coffeescript using the bigbang.coffee [2] library.

-  To run the game, you will need bigbang.coffee; when using git, use `git submodule update --init` to fetch and use these dependencies.
+  To run the game, you will need bigbang.coffee; when using git, use `git submodule update --init` to fetch and use the dependencies.

 []: }}}1